 - jobStoreID (str) the id of a job, or None.
 If specified, the may be associated with that job in a job-store-specific way.
 This may influence the returned ID. - cleanup (bool) Whether to attempt to delete the file when the job whose jobStoreID was given as jobStoreID is deleted with jobStore.delete(job).
-If jobStoreID was not given, does nothing.
+If jobStoreID was not given, does nothing. - basename (str) If supported by the implementation, use the given file basename so that when searching the job store with a query matching that basename, the file will be detected.

-- ConcurrentFileModificationException if the file was modified concurrently during an invocation of this method - NoSuchJobException if the job specified via jobStoreID does not exist getEmptyFileStoreID (jobStoreID=None, cleanup=False)
+- ConcurrentFileModificationException if the file was modified concurrently during an invocation of this method - NoSuchJobException if the job specified via jobStoreID does not exist getEmptyFileStoreID (jobStoreID=None, cleanup=False, basename=None)